The 4 A's

 Why are Academics Important?

 Mastering the skills and concepts taught across all subject areas is the foundation for a well-rounded education.
 The basic information taught in various classes is critically important to future educational and career choices.
 Equally important to mastering the taught content is academic growth.
-EASD prides itself in looking at where our students are, providing supports and learning opportunities, to take them to the next step and close the achievement gap.
+EASD prides itself on looking at where our students are, providing supports and learning opportunities, to take them to the next step and close the achievement gap.
 As such, EASD offers a strong academic program in grades K-12 that is designed to prepare students not only to move from grade level to grade level successfully but also prepare them to be successful upon graduating from our school system.
 CLICK HERE for more information about the District's Life Ready Model.

 Why are the Arts Important?

-Providing music, theater, and visual arts experiences have proven to create positive outcomes in the academic, social, and emotional well-being of students.
+Providing music, theater, and visual arts experiences have proven to create positive outcomes for the academic, social, and emotional well-being of students.
 While it has long been recognized that the arts improve academic performance, more recent research suggests the arts promote more civic-minded and socially tolerant students who are better able to communicate with their peers.
 CLICK HERE for more information about the District's offerings in the area of The Arts.

 Why are Athletics/Extracurricular Activities Important?